-- visualisation: the process of turning data into computer-generated images, which can be explored interactively, and analyzed quantitatively;
+- three-dimensional visualisation: the process of turning data into computer-generated images, which can be explored interactively, and analyzed quantitatively;

-- advanced computing architectures: the application of new computing architectures, such as graphics processing units (GPUs), to accelerate simulation and analysis; and
+- adoption of advanced computing architectures: the application of new computing architectures, particularly GPUs, to accelerate simulation and analysis; and

-|Dr Christopher Fluke||Faculty||web page|
+|A/Prof Christopher Fluke||Faculty||web page|

 |Giorgos Vernardos||PhD student||web page|

-|Dr Darren Croton||Faculty||web page|
+|A/Prof Darren Croton||Faculty||web page|